Complaint process

 Disclosure

-The respondent may apply to dismiss the complaint without a hearing.
+The respondent may request to file an application to dismiss the complaint.
 Learn more about applying to dismiss a complaint.
 The Tribunal deals with more than 200 applications to dismiss each year.
 It dismisses more than 100 complaints without a hearing each year.

 Hearing